opf/openproject/docs/release-notes/6-0-1/README.md

 # OpenProject 6.0.1

-**OpenProject 6.0.1 contains the following changes for the
+**OpenProject 6.0.1 contains the following changes for the Wiki module:**
-<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-8">Wiki</span>
-module:**

 In OpenProject versions prior to 6.0.0., specific characters of [wiki](../../user-guide/wiki/) titles were removed